Sew yourself Barbie

 Want to get printing?

 Email your PDF pattern files through to hello@chchsews.com to get started.
-A0 printing is $6 per sheet and A4 from $.15 per page
+A0 printing is $6 per sheet.

 Quilted outers inspo